TechEarl

 Full migration from MySQL 5.7 to 8.0: prerequisites, mysqlcheck dry-run, in-place upgrade, authentication-plugin caching_sha2_password switch, and rollback.

 MySQL 5.7 reached end of life on October 31, 2023.
 Oracle stopped publishing security patches for it.
-Most managed cloud databases (RDS, Cloud SQL, Aurora) have pushed forced upgrades since then; self-hosted installations are on borrowed time.
+Managed providers (RDS, Cloud SQL, Aurora) have moved 5.7 into extended support, added fees, or scheduled upgrade pressure since then; self-hosted installations are on borrowed time.
 The migration to 8.0 is mostly straightforward but has three sharp edges that bite people: the default authentication plugin changed to caching_sha2_password and breaks every client that doesn't speak it, removed and reserved keywords cause stored procedures and views to fail validation, and the new data dictionary means there is no painless rollback once mysql_upgrade has rewritten system tables.
 Below is the full procedure I use, the verification commands at each step, and what to do when the auth plugin breaks PHP / Node.js / Python clients.

 How do I migrate MySQL from 5.7 to 8.0?

 The migration is a five-step procedure.
 First, take a full logical backup with mysqldump --all-databases --single-transaction --master-data=2.
-Second, run mysqlcheck --check-upgrade --all-databases against 5.7 to catch incompatibilities (reserved-word conflicts, deprecated character sets, partitioned tables on non-InnoDB engines).
+Second, run the MySQL Shell upgrade checker (mysqlsh -- util check-for-server-upgrade) against 5.7 to catch incompatibilities (reserved-word conflicts, deprecated character sets, partitioned tables on non-InnoDB engines); mysqlcheck --check-upgrade is a lighter complementary scan.
 Third, stop the 5.7 service, install the 8.0 binaries on the same data directory (in-place upgrade), and start MySQL 8.0; the server runs mysql_upgrade automatically on first start since 8.0.16 and rewrites the system schema.
 Fourth, switch the default authentication plugin back to mysql_native_password if you have legacy clients, or update every client driver to one that speaks caching_sha2_password.
 Fifth, validate with a smoke-test query against each application before you delete the backup.
 Rollback after mysql_upgrade runs is not possible without restoring from the dump.

 Jump to: